Canada

 The Cluff Lake mine site operated for 22 years between 1980 and 2002 and was redeveloped between 2004 and 2006 after reserves were exhausted.
 It encompassed 4 open-pit mines and 2 underground mines that produced over 23,500 tonnes of uranium.

 As soon as the mining project was rolled out, Orano Canada designed and programmed its redevelopment to limit the site's impact on the population and the environment.
 The rehabilitation process was carried out in several stages: filling the open-cast mines, securing the underground mining works, demolishing the plant, as well as covering the tailings and re-planting the whole site.
+The transfer to the Province of Saskatchewan took place in May 2024.

 By clicking “I accept Cookies”, you agree with the cookies use to enhance site navigation, analyze site usage and compile statistics.
 To get more information, please read our Cookies Policy in the Legal Notice